micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-14-rashi_en.md

 <b>Toward morning.</b> At the time that the morning <i>turns</i> to come.
 <b>To its strength.</b> — to its <i>original</i> strength.
 <b>Were fleeing toward it.</b> Because they were confused and in panic, they ran <i>toward</i> the waters.
-<b>Hachem overturned.</b> As a person who stirs a pot and overturns that which is on top to the bottom and that which is at the bottom to the top, so, too, did they (the Egyptians) go up and down and were broken apart in the sea; and God kept them alive so that they receive the pain [longer].
+<b>Adonoy overturned.</b> As a person who stirs a pot and overturns that which is on top to the bottom and that which is at the bottom to the top, so, too, did they (the Egyptians) go up and down and were broken apart in the sea; and God kept them alive so that they receive the pain [longer].
 <b>Stirred.</b> [Onkelos translates it:] וְשַׁנֵּיק which is a term meaning <i>to stir</i> in Aramaic.
 There are many such usages in Midrash Aggadah.

 ### passuk 28